php-dev-br/laravel-doc-pt-br/views.md

 View composers are callbacks or class methods that are called when a view is rendered.
 If you have data that you want to be bound to a view each time that view is rendered, a view composer can help you organize that logic into a single location.

-For this example, let's register the view composers within a [service provider](providers.md).
-We'll use the `View` facade to access the underlying `Illuminate\Contracts\View\Factory` contract implementation.
+Let's register our view composers within a [service provider](providers.md).
+We'll use the `view` helper to access the underlying `Illuminate\Contracts\View\Factory` contract implementation.
 Remember, Laravel does not include a default directory for view composers.
 You are free to organize them however you wish.
 For example, you could create an `App\Http\ViewComposers` directory:

     <?php

     namespace App\Providers;

-    use Illuminate\Support\Facades\View;
     use Illuminate\Support\ServiceProvider;

     class ComposerServiceProvider extends ServiceProvider